Earl Weaver: Philosophy

 Weaver's oft-quoted managerial philosophy was "pitching, defense, and the three-run homer."
-Weaver expanded on his philosophy in three books he authored: Winning!
-(1972); It's What You Learn After You Know It All That Counts (1983); and Weaver on Strategy (1984), which was republished as Weaver on Strategy: The Classic Work on the Art of Managing a Baseball Team (2002, with co-author Terry Pluto).
-Weaver eschewed the use of so-called "inside baseball" or "small ball" tactics such as the stolen base, the hit and run, or the sacrifice bunt, preferring a patient approach ("waiting for the home run"), saying "If you play for one run, that's all you'll get" and "On offense, your most precious possessions are your 27 outs".
-Weaver claims to have never had a sign for the hit and run, citing the play makes both the baserunner and the hitter vulnerable, as the baserunner is susceptible to being caught stealing and the hitter is required to swing at any pitch thrown no matter how far outside the strike zone it may be or how unhittable the pitch is.
+He eschewed the use of so-called "inside baseball" or "small ball" tactics such as the stolen base, the hit and run, or the sacrifice bunt, saying "if you play for one run, that's all you'll get" and "on offense, your most precious possessions are your 27 outs".
+Weaver claimed to have never even had a sign for the hit and run.

-Rather than being fixed, Weaver's practices developed over time, or were more flexible than his simple maxims.
-He was willing to let capable players steal bases.
-From 1969 to 1982, Weaver's Orioles were fourth in stolen bases, and third in success rate.
-And during the first part of his managing career (1969–75) his teams averaged approximately 70 sacrifice bunts/year, and were above the league average five of those seven years.
-The Orioles were still among teams most commonly using the sacrifice bunt even after pitchers stopped hitting after 1972 with the advent of the designated hitter rule.
-It was only mid-career that he started reducing use of the sacrifice bunt, and from 1977 to 1981 never had more than 48 sacrifice bunts in a year, and was never above the league average during that time.
+Weaver's philosophy had, however, evolved over time.
+From 1969 to 1982, Weaver's Orioles were fourth in stolen bases and had the third-highest success rate in baseball.
+From 1969 to 1975 his teams also averaged approximately 70 sacrifice bunts per year, and finished above league average five of those seven years.
+The Orioles were still among teams most commonly using the sacrifice bunt after the introduction of the designated hitter rule.
+It was only mid-career that he began reducing use of the sacrifice bunt, and from 1977 to 1981 his clubs never had more than 48 sacrifice bunts in a year and consistently ranked below the league average during that time.